Jerome Foster (American football)

 Jerome Foster (born July 25, 1960) is an American former professional football player who was a defensive end and defensive tackle in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.
 He played in the NFL for the Houston Oilers, Miami Dolphins, and New York Jets.

-Career
+Professional career

 Foster played for the Houston Oilers from 1983 to 1984, the Miami Dolphins in 1986 and for the New York Jets from 1986 to 1987.

 Personal life

-Foster's son, Javon, is an offensive lineman for the Jacksonville Jaguars.
+Foster's son, Javon, is an offensive lineman for the Cincinnati Bengals.